- Understanding Bipolar Disorder

 - Start Treatment Today at Absolute Awakenings

 Bipolar disorder is a serious, often incapacitating mental health condition that causes a person to experience extreme, unpredictable shifts in their mood and energy levels.
-A person’s behavior, thought processes, and emotions are also subject to extreme swings.
+As a result, a person’s behavior, thought processes, and emotions are also subject to extreme swings.

 Understanding Bipolar Disorder

-A person only needs to have one manic episode in their life to be diagnosed with mania; many people with bipolar disorder experience mania only a few times in their lives.
+A person only needs one manic episode to be diagnosed with mania; many people with bipolar disorder experience mania only a few times.
 Mania is the major characteristic that separates depression from bipolar disorder.